saisree27/Maelstrom/README.md

  - Static Exchange Evaluation (SEE) pruning and move ordering
  - NNUE Evaluation using a (768->512)x2->1 architecture using a SIMD SCReLU activation function, trained on Lc0/SF data
  - UCI protocol implementation, so you can run the engine using a UCI-supported GUI such as [CuteChess](https://github.com/cutechess/cutechess/releases)
- - Time management with soft/hard bounds
+ - Time management with soft/hard bounds and soft scaling
  - Pondering

 ## Releases